Not all immigration removals count as ‘deportations’

 “Since the election, nearly 30,000 failed asylum seekers, foreign criminals, and immigration offenders have been deported — a 12% increase on last year.”

-These appear to refer to figures published on 22 May, when the government published a video and a press release that included some further statistics that match those in the Facebook post.
+These claims appear to refer to figures first published on 21 May showing the number of immigration returns between 5 July 2024 and 18 May 2025.
+The government published a video and a press release on the same day that included some further statistics that match those in the Facebook post.

 Claims made using data without clear caveats or explanation run the risk of misleading people.
 If an MP makes a false or misleading claim on broadcast media they should take responsibility for ensuring it is appropriately corrected, and make efforts to ensure the correction is publicly available to anyone who might have heard the claim.
 False or misleading claims have the potential to harm individuals, groups and democratic processes and institutions.